lucacicada/godot-aseprite/README.md

 Edit: it turns out I already contradicted myself in the code, there is already a check in place for the uncompressed size of the buffer against the expected size.

-Each call to `decompress_dynamic` will never exceed the expected size of the uncompressed buffer.

 Be careful using this parser for untrusted files, especially if you plan to use it for network shared resources.